tonyxxliu/tonyxxliu/README.md

 ### Hi there 👋, my name is Tony
 #### A financial analyst by day; A mobile/blockchain programmer by night
-I made mobile apps for community for fun.
+I made mobile apps for local community for fun.

 Skills: Python / Solidity / Flutter / Google Cloud / React JS / SQL / VBA / R